Vikki Blake (Editor-in-Chief)

 I love writing (overactive brain requires constant outlet), drawing (mostly goofy cartoon sketches), music, and comedy.
 I’m naturally suspicious, find answers by changing the question, and will often take a side in an argument I don’t necessarily believe just to get a rise out of people.
 I’m generally sunny and easygoing.

 I work in the media, in marketing.
 Luckily, I like where I work and enjoy a lot of creative freedom, so it isn’t a stifling, soul-sucking bore.
 I’m a daddy, a husband, a dog birthday party-thrower.
 Also an over-sharer.
 Hope you like my stuff.
 Thanks for reading.

 We’re always looking for new contributors to join us here at GGS.com.
 If you are 18+, have a keen interest in gaming, great written skills and the time commitment to contribute regularly (we’re looking for at least five articles a week), we’d love to hear from you!

 Whilst we’re not exclusively an all-female staff, we are particularly keen to recruit and promote female writers.

 Working at GGS.com is currently unpaid – bummer, we know.
-That said, it’s not without its rewards; we have long-standing, established industry links in both the US and the UK and access many of the perks and privileges of the gaming press including snazzy event invites and review codes.
+That said, it’s not without its rewards; we have long-standing, established industry links in both the US and the UK and access many of the perks and privileges of the gaming press including snazzy event invites and review codes (free games, in other words).
 Not to mention your writing will be read by fellow gaming enthusiasts and industry insiders alike – not too shabby, eh?

 Sounds like this might be the right place for you?
 Get in touch via our contact form explaining why you’d like to join us, coupled with a few examples of your writing.
 Who knows – you could soon be part of the GGS.com team!